-Reasonable accommodation is made for students with a physical or mental impairment which substantially limits their academic activities.
-The offices of Academic Support and Student Services work together to provide academic adjustments and auxiliary aids for students diagnosed with these impairments.
+Reasonable accommodation is made for students with a diagnosed physical or mental impairment which substantially limits their academic activities.
+The offices of Academic Support, Student Services and the University Center for Reading, Learning and Assessment work together to provide academic adjustments and auxiliary aids for students diagnosed with these impairments.
 Students who need this assistance must advise Student Services prior to enrollment.
-16 ANDREWS UNIVERSITY